-This is WEEKEND EDITION from NPR News.
-Good morning, I'm David Greene.
+This is MORNING EDITION, from NPR News.
+I'm David Greene.

 RENEE MONTAGNE, HOST:

 And I'm Renee Montagne.
 Let's remember, now, a legendary Vietnamese general.
 Vo Nguyen Giap has died at 102.
 It was Giap who defeated the French at the battle of Dien Bien Phu, which effectively ended a hundred years of French colonial rule in Southeast Asia.

 Incoming freshman class at Centenary College in Shreveport will begin their college career in Paris.
 The college has launched a new fall immersion program whereby every freshman can spend up to 10 days in Paris.
 The August 2014 course will begin and end on Centenary’s campus.
 The students will not be required to pay any additional fees or expenses for the trip.
 At a news conference Thursday, President David Rowe said he expects about 150 students will see the City of Light, and that experience will solidify their college career.